Meon Valley Federation

 • tips to 'beat the bugs'

 There are times when your child may be prescribed medication to take during the school day.
 In order for us to administer medicine to your child a consent form will need to be completed.
-Consent form for school to administer medicine
+Please see the school office to obtain a form.